tomana/compgeom_olm/README.md

-Computational geometry tools for FEM on OLM
+Computational geometry tools for the finite element method on overlapping meshes and unfitted geometries
 --------

 The code contained in this repository is built around development versions and [Dolfin](https://bitbucket.org/fenics-project/dolfin) and [libCutFEM](https://bitbucket.org/massing/cutfem),